 To avoid unnecessary waste of network resources, the first paging attempt on a single PO may not be repeated.
 If the UE does not respond to the first paging attempt, which may indicate the overlap occurred, then a second paging attempt is made and the paging is repeated on two consecutive POs.

-For a UE in RRC_Idle state, the MME/AMF sends the first attempt of paging with Paging Attempt set to ‘1’ to RAN.
+For a UE in RRC_Idle state, the MME/AMF sends the first attempt of paging with existing Paging Attempt IE within the PAGING message set to ‘1’ to RAN.
 The RAN pages the UE.
 If the MME/AMF does not receive respond from the UE, the MME/AMF sends the second attempt of paging with Paging Attempt Count set to ‘2’ to RAN.
 The RAN pages the UE on consecutive POs.

 For a UE in RRC_inactive state, the serving RAN node sends the first attempt of paging with Paging Attempt Count set to ‘1’ to the RAN nodes within RNA.
 The RAN nodes within RNA pages the UE without repetition.
 If the UE does not respond, the serving RAN node sends the second attempt of paging to with Paging Attempt Count set to ‘2’ to the RAN nodes within RNA.
 The RAN nodes within RNA page the UE on consecutive POs.

+The AMF does not differentiate between whether consecutive POs needs to be used when paging a UE.
+RAN WGs may determine applicability to the UE being paged.
+This for instance can be based on reusing the UE radio capabilities for paging information the UE provides to the network.

 6.X.3 Procedures

 No additional procedures or procedural changes are required for this solution.
+It is assumed the RAN adapts its paging behaviour based on UE radio capabilities for paging information the UE provides to the network.
+It is also assumed the AMF/MME indicate the paging attempt number to the RAN.

-6.X.4 Impacts on existing entities and interfaces
+6.X.4 Impacts on services, entities and interfaces

 UE:

 Alternately monitors paging on the overlapped RATs.
+Provided MUSIM related information in UE radio capabilities for paging.

 RAN:

-Send paging on UE’s consecutive POs if the UE does not respond paging after the first attempt of paging.
+Send paging on UE’s consecutive POs if the UE does not respond paging after the first attempt of paging

 Network:

-None.
+send to the RAN the paging attempt number.